Piotr Krawczyk

-Piotr Krawczyk (born 29 December 1994) is a Polish professional footballer who plays as a forward for Ekstraklasa club Wisła Płock.
+Piotr Krawczyk (born 29 December 1994) is a Polish professional footballer who plays as a forward for II liga club Resovia.

 Career

 He signed with Górnik Zabrze on 29 June 2019, earning his first top-flight contract after helping Legionovia Legionowo earn promotion out of the III liga during the 2018–19 season.
 Krawczyk made his Ekstraklasa debut in August 2019, coming off the bench against Jagiellonia Białystok.

 On 9 August 2024, Krawczyk's five-year stint with Górnik came to an end, as he signed a two-year deal with I liga club Wisła Płock.

+On 23 December 2025, after terminating his contract with Wisła, Krawczyk moved to second-tier side GKS Tychy on an eighteen-month deal.
+He was released in June 2026 after GKS' relegation to the II liga.

+On 1 September 2026, Krawczyk joined Resovia in the third division on a one-year deal.